 The tiny part of composting

-The irony is that the composting process itself happens on a very micro scale.
+Interestingly, the composting process itself happens on a very micro scale.
 The workers actually breaking down the organic matter are tiny microbes: bacteria and fungi.
-Many are too small to see with the naked eye.
+Most are too small to see with the naked eye.
 Yet a billion microbes can be present in a single teaspoon of soil.

 As with many things in life, the more the merrier.
 And so it is with microbes in a compost pile.
-Microbes generate energy in the form of heat as they ‘eat’ the waste.
-So bigger compost piles have more microbes and generate more heat.
+Microbes generate energy in the form of heat as they ‘digest’ the waste.
+So, bigger compost piles have more microbes and thus generate more heat.
 (Especially if they’re well-managed, are turned regularly to oxygenate them and have a good mix of materials.)
-And this results in organic materials breaking down at a faster pace.
+The increased scale results in organic materials breaking down at a faster pace.

-The increase in heat and activity allows the faster breakdown of materials that break down very slowly in home compost piles.
+The increase in heat and microbial activity allows the faster breakdown of materials that break down very slowly in home compost piles.
 This includes things like thicker compostable bioplastics, avocado pips and peals and thicker woody materials.
-All thanks to an increase in scale.
+And the uptick in breakdown speed is all thanks to an increase in scale.

 Why do we need industrial composting?

 The simple science-backed truth is that composting is one of the very best strategies for our organic waste.
-And the scale of our waste requires large-scale composting.
-We need compost collection in every home, and composting in every village, town and city.
+And the current scale of our waste requires large-scale composting.
+We need compost collection in every home and office, and composting in every village, town and city.

 This will lead to a lot less waste, reduced carbon footprints and nutrients cycling back to soils to create healthier soils and plants (not to mention insects, animals and humans).
 Sound good?
 Join us in making it happen.